patloew/RxLocation/README.md

 * `SecurityException`: When you try to call an API without proper permissions.
 * `LocationSettingsNotSatisfiedException`: When you use `rxLocation.settings().checkAndHandleResolutionCompletable(...)` and the location settings were not satisfied, even after handling the resolution.

+When using the Geocoding component of RxLocation, exceptions can be thrown even after disposing, which can lead to app crashes.
+To prevent this, install a global `RxJavaPlugins.setErrorHandler()`, e.g. in your Application class.

 # Sample

 A basic sample app is available in the `sample` project.